 7. Don’t forget your copy

-While high-quality images and videos are integral to your Pinterest Ads, it’s important to think about your copy too.
-Your title and description help your ads show to the relevant people, tell them more about your product or service, and entice them to click on your ad.
+Your title and description help your ads reach the right people, tell them more about your product or service, and entice them to click on your ad.

 Your Pin title can be up to 100 characters long, with the first 40 showing in feeds, depending on the device.
 We recommend optimizing your title for your chosen keyword where it feels natural to do so.